-As a mechanical engineer, you will first and foremost be concerned with designing technical products.
-To be able to come up with effective solutions for different fields, you will not only have to possess strong skills in solid and fluid mechanics, but also in the field of heat transfer or applied physics.
+Mechanical engineers are first and foremost concerned with designing technical products.
+To be able to come up with effective solutions for different fields, they not only have to possess strong skills in solid and fluid mechanics, but also in the field of heat transfer or applied physics.

-Knowledge which will serve you well for modeling the physical phenomena which you plan to use, in order to understand them better and thus be able to optimize the effectiveness of the products you wish to develop.
+This knowledge serves mechanical engineers well for modeling the physical phenomena which they plan to use, in order to understand them better and thus be able to optimize the effectiveness of the products they wish to develop.

-In addition to this theoretical command of phenomena, you will also need, these days more than ever, to consistently take account of the environmental impact of your work, notably through introducing the notion of the life cycle to it.
-For this, you must endlessly rethink the industrial processes in which you are involved, in order to introduce innovations or even revolutions in the way in which you produce, distribute, consume, and recycle.
+In addition to this theoretical command of phenomena, mechanical engineers also need, these days more than ever, to consistently take account of the environmental impact of their work, notably through introducing the notion of the life cycle to it.
+They must therefore endlessly rethink the industrial processes in which they are involved, in order to introduce innovations or even revolutions in the way in which they produce, distribute, consume, and recycle.

-The 1st year is mainly focused on acquiring scientific tools such as analysis or physics, and complemented by some more specific classes such as “Introduction to Mechanical Engineering”, “Statics”, and “Metals and Alloys”.
-The 2nd and 3rd years provide an in-depth treatment of the foundations of mechanical engineering, from automatic-control engineering to thermodynamics and vibration mechanics.
-A final BSc project, bringing together the different theoretical topics, completes the undergraduate degree.
+The first year of the Bachelor’s studies is mainly focused on acquiring scientific tools, such as analysis or physics, and complemented by some more specific classes ranging from introduction to mechanical engineering to statics or metals and alloys.
+The second and third years provide an in-depth treatment of the foundations of mechanical engineering, from automatic-control engineering to thermodynamics and vibration mechanics.
+A final Bachelor’s project, bringing together the different theoretical topics, completes the undergraduate degree.

 The Master’s studies offer six specializations to choose from: